MrWillCom/awesome/README.md

 *   [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity

-## Makefile

-*   [immersive-translate/immersive-translate](https://github.com/immersive-translate/immersive-translate) - Immersive Dual Web Page Translation Extension - 沉浸式双语网页翻译扩展

-*   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

 ## miscellaneous

 *   [nostr-protocol/nostr](https://github.com/nostr-protocol/nostr) - a truly censorship-resistant alternative to Twitter that has a chance of working